nugrohosam/goauth/Readme.md

 - copy .env.example to .env.yaml
 - configure server environment that you needs in file .env.yaml

+## System Requirement protoc

+- install go to you computer
+- install protoc to your computer (optional)

 ## Get All Modules

 - $ go mod tidy